 This regulation applies to all rate filings submitted by companies operating in the state of Colorado as defined in Section 4.
-The following lines of business, however, are specifically excluded from the requirements of this regulation: reinsurance; ocean marine; life; health; title; surplus lines; insurers negotiating and entering into insurance coverage agreements with an exempt commercial policyholder; and credit insurance subject to the requirements of Colorado Insurance Regulation 4-9-2.
+The following lines of business, however, are specifically excluded from the requirements of this regulation: reinsurance, ocean marine, life, health, surplus lines, insurers negotiating and entering into insurance coverage agreements with an exempt commercial policyholder and credit insurance subject to the requirements of Colorado Insurance Regulation 4-9-2.

-- A. "Classification system" or "classification" means, for the purposes of this regulation, the plan, system, or arrangement for recognizing differences in exposure. - B. "Company" means, for the purposes of this regulation, all licensed property and casualty insurance companies, including an entity created pursuant to §§ 8-45-101 and 8-45-117, C.R.S.
-It does not include captive insurance companies licensed under Article 6 of Title 10 or self-insurance pools licensed under Article 44 of Title 8, Section 115.5 of Article 10 of Title 24, or Section 102 of Article 13 of Title 29. - C. "Exempt Commercial Policyholder" shall have the same meaning as defined in Colorado Insurance Regulation 5-1-13, Section 4.C.

-- D. "Expense Multiplier" means, for the purposes of this regulation, the portion of the rate that includes provisions for expenses, other than loss adjustment expenses, profit and investment income. - E. "On-Rate Level Premium" means, for the purposes of this regulation, the premium that would have been generated if the present rates had been in effect during the entire period under consideration. - F. "Premium" means, for the purposes of this regulation, the amount of money charged a policyholder for an insurance policy. - G. "Prior Approval" means, for the purposes of this regulation, a filing procedure that requires a rate, rule, or loss cost change to be affirmatively approved by the Commissioner prior to distribution, release to producers, collection of premium, advertising, or any other use of the rate, rule, or loss cost. - H. "Qualified Actuary" means, for the purposes of this regulation, a person who meets the requirements of Colorado Insurance Regulation 1-1-1. - I. "Rate" means, for the purposes of this regulation, the cost of insurance per exposure unit.
-Rates must include an adjustment to account for expenses, profit, and variations in loss experience, but are prior to any application of individual risk variations based on loss or expense considerations. - J. "Rating Manual" means, for the purposes of this regulation, the rates, schedule of rates, rating plans, rating classifications, territories, rating rules, and any other information which the company uses to determine the final dollar charge for insurance coverage. - K. "Trend" or "Trending" means, for the purposes of this regulation any procedure for projecting losses to the average date of loss, or of projecting premium or exposures to the average date of writing.
+- A. "Classification System" or "Classification" means the plan, system, or arrangement for recognizing differences in exposure. - B. "Company" means all licensed property and casualty insurance companies, including an entity created pursuant to § § 8-45-101 and 8-45-117, C.R.S.
+It does not include captive insurance companies licensed under Article 6 of Title 10 or self-insurance pools licensed under Article 44 of Title 8, Section 115.5 of Article 10 of Title 24, or Section 102 of Article 13 of Title 29. - C. "Exempt Commercial Policyholder" shall have the same meaning as defined in Colorado Regulation 5-1-13, 4, C. - D. "Expense Multiplier" means the portion of the rate that includes provisions for expenses, other than loss adjustment expenses, profit and investment income. - E. "On-Rate Level Premium" is the premium that would have been generated if the present rates had been in effect during the entire period under consideration. - F. "Premium" means the amount of money charged a policyholder for an insurance policy. - G. "Prior Approval" is a filing procedure that requires a rate, rule, or loss cost change to be affirmatively approved by the Commissioner prior to distribution, release to producers, collection of premium, advertising, or any other use of the rate, rule, or loss cost. - H. "Qualified Actuary" is a person who meets the requirements of Colorado Insurance Regulation 1-1-1. - "Rate" means the cost of insurance per exposure unit.
+Rates must include an adjustment to account for expenses, profit, and variations in loss experience, but are prior to any application of individual risk variations based on loss or expense considerations. - J. "Rating Manual" means the rates, schedule of rates, rating plans, rating classifications, territories, rating rules, and any other information which the company uses to determine the final dollar charge for insurance coverage. - K. "Trend" or "Trending" means any procedure for projecting losses to the average date of loss, or of projecting premium or exposures to the average date of writing.

 All rate, rule, and loss cost filings shall be submitted electronically by licensed companies, rating organizations and advisory organizations (except for conditions provided by regulation).
-Failure to supply the information required in Subsections 5.A.4., 5.A.5., 5.A.7., and 5.B.4. of this regulation would render the filing incomplete.
+Failure to supply the information required in Subsections 5(A)(4), 5(A)(5), 5(A)(7), and 5(B)(4) of this regulation would render the filing incomplete.
 Incomplete filings will be rejected on or before the 15th business day after receipt.
 Incomplete filings are not reviewed for substantive content.
 All filings that are not returned on or before the 15th day after receipt will be considered complete.
 Filings may be reviewed for substantive content, and if reviewed, any deficiency will be identified and communicated to the filing insurer on or before the 30th business day after receipt.
-Correction of any deficiency, after the 30th business day, will be required on a prospective basis, and no penalty will be applied to a non-willful violation identified in this manner.
+Correction of any deficiency, after the 30th business day, will be required on a prospective basis, and no penalty will be applied to a non willful violation identified in this manner.
 Nothing in this Section 5 shall render a rate filing subject to prior approval by the Division unless otherwise subject to prior approval as provided by statute.

-A. Rate Filing General Requirements
+A. Rate Filings General Requirements